HtetLinMaung/starless-server/README.md

 In starless-server, you can write both Azure Functions and AWS Lambda.
 When you want to deploy those functions to lambda or azure-functions you don't need to worry about changing azure function code to lambda or lambda code to azure function vice versa. starless-server will automatically handle those heavy task for you when building.

-Two options can be passed in build command:
+Three options can be passed in build command:

 - `--azure-functions` - build for azure-function
 - `--aws-lambda` - build for lambda
+- `--aws-sam-lambda` - build for sam lambda

 Open package.json and add the build scripts: